-NTT Group is guided by the NTT Group CSR Charter in our goal of creating a safe, secure and prosperous society that serves people, communities and the global environment.
+NTT Group is guided by the NTT Group CSR Charter in our goal of working to solve social issues through our business and realize a sustainable society.
 As a global conglomerate with an extensive and complex wide-ranging value chain, we provide products and services through our operations which impact well beyond those stakeholders in immediate contact with us.
 However, these stakeholders have a wide variety of needs and expectations regarding our operations.
 Stakeholder engagements serve as our way to understand and take into consideration the needs and expectations of our stakeholders in the way we conduct our business.
 Stakeholder input, particularly on social and environmental issues, can help to improve our competitiveness and accountability, while guaranteeing our social license to conduct operations in our various business regions.

 Generally speaking, engagements should allow NTT Group to: